The Future of Integrated Upper Limb Surgical & Prosthetic Innovation

 You are invited to submit abstracts for consideration for BReCON 2026.
 Attendees who have basic science or clinical research projects involving surgical techniques, complications, outcomes, and/or management related to caring for upper limb amputees are encouraged to submit abstracts for presentation at this great event.
 The presenter must be involved in the project and must be available to present their research on the day of the symposium.
 CLICK HERE for abstract policies and requirements.

-The deadline for abstract consideration is March 1, 2026.
+The deadline for abstract consideration has passed.

 HOTEL SHUTTLE SERVICE